philippinespire/scripts_and_code/README.md

 Use this code to maintain a stable ssh connection if your sessions are becoming idle and/or terminated very quickly, after 1-2 min of inactivity.

 ---

+### mapDamage_tutorial.md

+Instruction on how to run mapDamage on Wahab ODU's cluster.
+See file for details

+---